 - Do not change your dose.
 Take oxycodone hydrochloride tablets exactly as prescribed by your healthcare provider.
 Use the lowest dose possible for the shortest time needed. - Take your prescribed dose every 4 to 6 hours.
 Do not take more than your prescribed dose.
-If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking oxycodone hydrochloride tablets regularly, do not stop taking oxycodone hydrochloride tablets without talking to your healthcare provider. - After you stop taking oxycodone hydrochloride tablets, flush any unused tablets down the toilet.
+If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking oxycodone hydrochloride tablets regularly, do not stop taking oxycodone hydrochloride tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused oxycodone hydrochloride tablets by promptly flushing down the toilet, if a drug take-back option is not readily available.
+Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.